virustotalop/ObsidianAuctions/README.md

 <div align="center">
 <h1>ObsidianAuctions</h1>

-<p>An auction plugin for spigot 1.12.2-1.17.1, you can find it <a href="https://www.spigotmc.org/resources/obsidianauctions.5595/">here on spigot!</a></p>
+<p>An auction plugin for spigot 1.12.2-1.18.2, you can find it <a href="https://www.spigotmc.org/resources/obsidianauctions.5595/">here on spigot!</a></p>
-<p>5.0.0 is under heavy development and is not currently considered production ready.</p>
 </div>

 ## FAQ